 Q: Can I lose any money?

-A: Our only fee is a percentage of what we actually recover for you.
+A: EEH's only fee is a percentages of what we actually recover for you.
 You never give us any money, so there is no way you can lose any money.
-In addition, EEH pays all research costs from its own funds, without reimbursement, regardless of the outcome of the inheritance claim.
+In addition, we pay all research costs from our own funds, without reimbursement regardless of the outcome of the inheritance claim.

 Q: Are there any guarantees?